samareshbera/5giitjammu/README.md

 a) UE (User Equipment)
 b) gNB (gNodeB)

+Firstly, we have to create the NAT Network for all the virutal machines, name it as a 5G network with IP address- 10.0.2.0/24

-Firstly, ensure that you have all the updated packages installed in Ubuntu.
+Ensure that you have all the updated packages installed in Ubuntu.

 `sudo apt update`
 `sudo apt upgrade -y`